 Supplements To Improve Adrenal Fatigue

-There are certain nutrients the body needs in order to produce efficient amounts of adrenal hormones.
-When we are under a lot of stress, we deplete these nutrients in order to produce adrenal hormones and metabolic energy.
+There are certain nutrients the body needs to produce efficient amounts of adrenal hormones.
+When we are under a lot of stress, we deplete these nutrients to produce adrenal hormones and metabolic energy.

 Key Nutrients Needed:

-Additionally, antioxidant compounds that help to reduce inflammation in the body will cross-over and have a mild effect at improving adrenal function as well.
+Additionally, antioxidant compounds that help to reduce inflammation in the body will cross over and have a mild effect on improving adrenal function as well.
 However, I am focusing on the most important and widely recognized nutrients and support supplements for adrenal health.

 Vitamin B5: Panthothenic Acid

 B5 is also necessary for the production of the stress hormone cortisol and the sex hormones estrogen and testosterone.
-Individuals who have adrenal fatigue are often depleting their B5 levels in order to produce cortisol and need to supplement in order to continue to produce cortisol and avoid adrenal exhaustion (1).
+Individuals who have adrenal fatigue often deplete their B5 levels to produce cortisol and need to supplement to continue to produce cortisol and avoid adrenal exhaustion (1).

-Additionally, they will need B5 in order to support mitochondrial energy production and healthy sex hormone levels.
+Additionally, they will need B5 to support mitochondrial energy production and healthy sex hormone levels.
 I will start clients on dosages ranging from 50-100 mg – 2x daily.

 Vitamin B6: P-5-P

-Vitamin B6 is a major nutrient for the production of the neurotransmitters serotonin and dopamine which play a large role in mood, sleep, energy and mental drive.
-Additionally, B6 is a key part of the bodies ability to manufacture the stress hormones norepinephrine and epinephrine.
+Vitamin B6 is a major nutrient for the production of the neurotransmitters serotonin and dopamine which play a large role in mood, sleep, energy, and mental drive.
+Additionally, B6 is a key part of the body’s ability to manufacture the stress hormones norepinephrine and epinephrine.

 Vitamin C: